Women in the House

 Praise from past participants

-Join previous participants, including award-winning undergraduate and graduate students, as well as outstanding community change-makers, by applying to be part of the Winter 2022 cohort.
+Join previous participants, including award-winning undergraduate, graduate and law students, and outstanding community change-makers by applying to be part of the Winter 2023 cohort.
 Please note that spaces are limited.

-The course is open to all upper-level undergraduate (enrolled in your third year or higher and with a GPA of 3.0 or higher) and graduate students registered in a Faculty of Arts program and who identify as women.
-Students from all backgrounds, including Black, Indigenous, women of colour and 2SLGBTQ+ students, are encouraged to apply.
+The course is open to upper-level undergraduate students (enrolled in your 3rd year or higher and with a GPA of 3.0 or higher) who identify as women.
+Students from all backgrounds, including racialized minorities, Indigenous, and 2SLGBTQ+ students are encouraged to apply.

-No course pre-requisite or pre-registration required; all successful applicants will be manually enrolled at time of acceptance.
+No course prerequisites or pre-registration required; all successful applicants will be manually enrolled at time of acceptance.